 This is, to a certain extent, a matter of choice.
 Your surgeon will help you make the decision best suited to your body and that meets your expectations and requirements.
 In some cases it may be necessary to supplement the implants with your own harvested fat, especially if you have a lot of fat in other areas.

-The downside to fat transfer is that the fat is sometimes reabsorbed.
+The downside to fat transfer, often called a Brazilian butt lift, is that the fat is sometimes reabsorbed.
 Your surgeon will be able to advise you how successful your fat transfer is likely to be.
+One perceived advantage is that to harvest the fat, it must be removed from somewhere else such as the stomach, thighs or hips.

 Selecting an implant